glfharris/minerva/README.md

 ## Curriculum-aware generation

 Minerva includes the full RCoA Primary and Final FRCA curriculum trees.
-When `--exam` is provided, it automatically matches the topic to the most relevant curriculum node using embedding similarity and includes the full curriculum breadcrumb in the prompt — helping the LLM target the right scope and depth for the exam standard.
+When `--exam` is provided, the agent automatically matches the topic to the most relevant curriculum node using embedding similarity and includes the full curriculum breadcrumb in the prompt — helping the LLM target the right scope and depth for the exam standard.

+You can also specify a node directly by code (`--node 1_GA_P_6`) to bypass automatic matching and pin generation to a specific curriculum item.

 ## Models